Fort Myers Wrongful Death Lawyers

 - Home cleaning tasks.
 If your loved one was the primary home caretaker and cook, you may now need to pay someone to handle all of the typical cleaning and cooking tasks.
 Compensation for this expense may be possible.

 - Childcare.
-If your loved one took care of your children, you will now have to pay for that help, so you may be able to get compensated for this new additional expense.
+If your loved one cared for your children, you will now have to cover the cost of that care.
+You may qualify to receive compensation for this new, added expense.

 - Loss of companionship, support, and advice.
 As a survivor, you may be able to obtain compensation for the loss of companionship, protection, and support of your loved one.
 This includes spouses, minor children, and adult children if there is no surviving spouse.
 Financial compensation can never replace the loved one you’ve lost, but it can ease your burden and help you survive.

 - Mental and emotional pain and suffering due to the loss.
-Surviving spouses and minor children can be awarded compensation for the mental pain and suffering they experience due to the death.
+Courts may award compensation to surviving spouses and minor children for the mental pain and suffering they experience because of the death.
 Parents may also obtain compensation if the victim was a minor child.

 Help from Experienced Fort Myers Wrongful Death Lawyers